coderberry/ember-meetup-slides/README.md

 ## Building the slides

 The slides are all in a single markdown file [`slides.md`](scripts/md/slides).
-To build the slides, you need to run the python `render.py` script.
+To build the slides, you need to run the monitor script:

-    $ cd scripts/md
-    $ python slides.md
+    $ ./monitor.sh

 ## Running the slides